December 15, 2021

 In the world of PCs, you may remember Windows Vista, Windows 7, and Windows 8.
 Those were all released in the same 5-year period.
 That rapid-fire release strategy was very frustrating for most users.

 In contrast, Windows 10 has been live since 2015.
 For it to be supported in 2026 indicates that Windows is prioritizing stability and longevity.
 Adopting Windows 10 will ensure that your ATM fleet is more future-proof than your current fleet.

 Other Repairs and Refurbishments

 Some of the newer ATMs will have no trouble migrating to Windows 10.
 Others will require new processors and motherboards.

 While the need to upgrade or replace your ATM fleet is frustrating, it’s also the source of your biggest opportunities.

-First, if you opt to replace your current ATM fleet with Windows 10 compatible ATMs, you can make an investment for the future.
+First, if you opt to replace your current ATM fleet with Windows 10-compatible ATMs, you can make an investment for the future.
 Finding ATMs that can handle Windows 10 will set you up well for the future—you won’t have to worry about making frequent hardware or software changes along the way.

-More importantly, if you’re planning to upgrade your ATMs rather than replace them, you’ve got more opportunity.
+More importantly, if you’re planning to upgrade your ATMs rather than replace them, you’ve got more opportunities.
 At the very least, you’ll have to replace your processor and/or motherboard.
 As long as you’re opening things up, you might as well replace or refurbish other parts as needed.
 This is your chance to improve your ATM fleet for the next seven years!

 If you’d like to learn more about ATMs and ATM lifecycle management, subscribe to our blog.
 We’ll keep it current with news and developments in the ATM industry.